svn2github/CUDA-Z/doc/readme.txt

 To make binary release package for windows you should additionally install NSIS 2.37 (or higher) and add it's folder in system PATH variable.
-Copy necessary libraries cudart.dll nvcuda.dll to ./bin folder from CUDA toolkit bin folder and your C:\Windows\system32 (or where you have it installed).
+Copy necessary libraries cudart.dll to ./bin folder from CUDA toolkit bin folder.
 Than you can generate package by calling in Visual Studio 2005 Command Prompt:
    > nmake pkg-win32

 I didn't try to build CUDA-Z in Linux and MacOS X, but it should be even